bgruening/docker-galaxy-stable/README.md

 - 0.4:
    - base the image on toolshed/requirements with all required Galaxy dependencies
    - use Ansible roles to build large parts of the image
-   - export the supervisord webinterface on port 9002
+   - export the supervisord web interface on port 9002
    - enable Galaxy reports webapp
 - 15.07:
   - `install-biojs` can install BioJS visualisations into Galaxy